Li Qiang: Early career

 Li joined the Chinese Communist Party (CCP) in April 1983.
 He worked as a clerk at the Rui'an County Committee of the Communist Youth League of China (CYLC) from 1982 to 1983, and later as the secretary of the committee from 1983 to 1984.
 He then served in progressively senior roles in the provincial department of civil affairs.
 He first served as the deputy division head and then division head of the Rural Relief Division of the Zhejiang Provincial Civil Affairs Department from 1984 to 1991.
 He then served as the director of the Civil Affairs Department's Personnel Division from 1991 to 1992, and finally as the deputy head of the Civil Affairs Department from 1992 to 1996.

 In 1996, he became a member of the Party Standing Committee of the prefecture-level city of Jinhua and the Party secretary of the city of county-level city of Yongkang (which is part of Jinhua).
 In 1998, he was reappointed as the deputy director of the Zhejiang Provincial Government's General Office.
 In 2000, he became the director and party secretary of the Zhejiang Provincial Government's Bureau of Administration for Industry and Commerce.

 In 2002, he was appointed as the party secretary of the prefecture-level city of Wenzhou.
 By then he was only 43, and was the youngest party secretary of Wenzhou in history.
 During his tenure in Wenzhou, he supported the development of private businesses in the city.
 He also gave support to light industry, aiming to create an "international light industry city".

 In 2004, Li became the secretary-general of Zhejiang Provincial Party Committee and earned a seat on its Standing Committee in the next year, serving under then Zhejiang's party secretary, Xi Jinping, in charge of administration and coordination.
 During this time, he became close to Xi, eventually being regarded as a close ally of him.
+During this time, Li accompanied Xi in numerous work trips, helped edit his speeches and helped draft Xi's policies.
 Li was credited with helping draft and clarify Xi's Double Eight Strategy, which listed eight comparative advantages of Zhejiang and eight corresponding actions to improve the province.
+Due to his association with Xi, Li is considered to be part of the New Zhijiang Army, a group of officials who worked with Xi in Zhejiang.

-According to Guangming Daily in 2015, during his tenure in Zhejiang Li told a professor at Zhejiang University that the province's local government needed an "independent think-tank like the RAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.
+Guangming Daily in 2015 noted that, during his tenure in Zhejiang, Li told a professor at Zhejiang University that the province's local government needed an "independent think-tank like the RAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.
 This led the professor to establish a non-governmental group of experts in 2009, with Li as its honorary director.
 In February 2011, he became the Political and Legal Affairs Secretary of Zhejiang province, and several months later was made deputy party secretary.